Lyn16/TRGN510-Fall-2018-Final-Project/README.md

 ## Plans for the Week 11/26/18-12/1/18
     (1).
 Put all the element above in a shiny app.
     (2).
 In shiny app, users are able to choose a range of genes that show in the heatmap.
     (3).
-If there is enough time, i will add a volcano plot to the app.
+If there is enough time, i will add a dendrogram along with heatmap, and add a volcano plot to the app.